sigmavirus24/github3.py/docs/github.rst

 GitHubEnterprise Object
 -----------------------

-This has all of the same attributes ass the :class:`GitHub <GitHub>` object so for brevity's sake, I'm not listing all of it's inherited members.
+This has all of the same attributes as the :class:`GitHub <GitHub>` object so for brevity's sake, I'm not listing all of it's inherited members.

 .. autoclass:: GitHubEnterprise